CompanyCampus/policies/citizen_code_of_conduct.md

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in our Company Campus online, at all related events and in one-on-one communications carried out in the context of Company Campus business.
+Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in Company Campus online, at all related events and in one-on-one communications carried out in the context of Company Campus business.
 Community event venues may be shared with members of the public; please be respectful to all patrons of these locations.